Dilith99/IoT-Based-Farm-Monitoring-/README.md

 q = 2, which tells the number of MA terms needed to remove any correlation terms and this value is found using the PACF plot.

-The current code has been uploaded.
+The current python code has been uploaded.